 - What do you want to do with the rest of your life?

 - Will you be happy doing what your doing for the next 10 to 20 years?

 - What do you want to be when you grow up?

 - Are you satisfied with your business’ Web traffic?

 - Do you want to be ‘found’ which is much better than finding new prospects.

 After you answer those questions I can perhaps tell you whether I can help you, or not.
 And I will be frank.
 And subsequently I may ask:

 When you set a goal you truly wanted and were ready to sacrifice everything for it, what stopped you?
 Nothing!

-The beauty of goal setting is once you set the realistic goal and you visualize it, you next take all the necessary action steps and if you possess the burning desire, then you truly become a Super Hero because you allow nothing to stop you from attaining that goal!
+The beauty of goal setting is once you set the realistic goal and you visualize it, you next take and accomplish all the necessary action steps if you possess the burning desire.
+Then, and only then, do you truly become a Super Hero.
+The reason is you simply allow nothing to stop you from attaining that goal!
 But, if you do not possess both the goal as well as the fire (or passion), please…

 If you truly believe you have the goal and the passion and want to do it yourself, proceed to Branding yourself.